Miriam-Stoehr/wikipedia-scraper/README.md

   * Fetches country and leader data from the API and stores in a dictionary
   * Retrieves and cleans the first paragraph of the Wikipedia article for each country leader and adds paragraph to the dictionary
   * Saves the data in a `leaders.json` file
+* `wikipedia_scraper.ipynb`: The instructions and tasks for the project.

 ## Features
 1. **API Data Retrieval:** The script connects to an API that provides information about country leaders, organized by country.
 2. **Wikipedia Data Scraping and Cleaning:** For each leader, the script uses a session to retrieve and clean the first paragraph from their Wikipedia page.
-3. **JSON Output:** The final data, in the format of a dictionary, organized by country and including the respective Wikiedia snippets, is saved as a JSON file.
+3. **JSON Output:** The final data, in the format of a dictionary, organized by country and including the respective Wikipedia snippets, is saved as a JSON file.

 ## Usage